derekmhewitt/learning_journal/README.md

   -https://codefellows.github.io/sea-python-401d4/lectures/pyramid_heroku.html
   -(many other class repo resources)
   -Big thanks to Will, Cris and Nick for their assistance getting this up and running.

+## Learning Journal Day 2

+For day two's assignment I completely refactored my views with decorators and swapped out the old html for fancy jinja2 templates.
+Thanks/credit to Mike for helping me set up the detail view with the regular expressions.